 The Air Force’s fiscal 2027 budget request would invest $15 billion in its munitions portfolio, with $10.8 billion earmarked for weapons purchases and another $4.3 billion for research, development, test, and evaluation of new arms.

-Leading the investments are an additional $1.1 billion to buy Joint Advanced Tactical Missiles and $1.4 billion to acquire additional AMRAAM Advanced Medium Range Air to Air Missiles.
+Leading the investments are sizable plus-ups to procure more of certain key munitions, an extra $1.1 billion for the secretive Joint Advanced Tactical Missile, and an extra $1.4 billion for Advanced Medium Range Air to Air Missiles, or AMRAAMs.

 “We are modernizing our munitions portfolio to deliver combat power against any pacing challenge,” said Maj.
-Gen. Frank R. Verdugo, Air Force deputy assistant secretary for budget, in an April 21 budget briefing at the Pentagon.
+Gen. Frank R. Verdugo, deputy assistant secretary of the Air Force for budget, in an April 21 budget briefing at the Pentagon.

 Restoring weapons stockpiles is a major concern.
 U.S. aircraft and ships struck more than 13,000 targets in just five weeks in fighting against Iran during Operation Epic Fury.
-If the U.S. went to war against China, the target list could be 10 times as large.
-Having the weapons on hand to hit so many targets is a potential limiting factor.
+If the U.S. went to war against China, the target list could be 10 times as large, and planners worry about having enough weapons on hand.

-Weapons investments would also focus on more specialized weapons if Congress approves the budget.
-“We are pushing the boundaries of speed and survivability by investing $1.2 billion to mature the hypersonic attack cruise missile, which will provide a swift, penetrating strike capability to bypass the most advanced enemy defenses.”
+The budget plan would also add some more specialized weapons to the stockpile, Verdugo said: “We are pushing the boundaries of speed and survivability by investing $1.2 billion to mature the Hypersonic Attack Cruise Missile, which will provide a swift, penetrating strike capability to bypass the most advanced enemy defenses.”

 Source: Department of the Air Force Fiscal 2027 budget request